Green hill adorned with cypress trees Via degli Dei

 The sacred hermitage

-Because of this echo, since ancient times, the mountain has been called Sonario or Sonaio, although people mainly know it as Mount Asinario, due to a linguistic corruption: initially, the letter "a" was added, and the "o" was transformed into "i".
+Because of this echo, the mountain has been called Sonario or Sonaio since ancient times, although it is more commonly known as Monte Asinario, due to a linguistic corruption where the letter "a" was added, and the "o" was transformed into "i".

 Highlights

-• Starting and ending the journey in two of Italy's most beautiful cities
+• Begin and end the journey in two of Italy's most beautiful cities

-• The route, through forests and mountains named after Gods
+• A route through forests and mountains named after Gods

-• The legends and stories of Mugello and the territories you will cross
+• Explore the legends of Mugello and the territories you will cross

-• Continuous surprises like a cemetery in the thick of the woods or a garden of poisonous and medicinal plants
+• Discover continuous surprises, from a hidden cemetery deep in the woods, to a garden of poisonous and medicinal plants

-• The last wonderful view of Florence from the heights of Fiesole, the balcony of Tuscany
+• Enjoy the unforgettable view of Florence from the heights of Fiesole – the balcony of Tuscany

 Frequently Asked Questions